-Tip Pooling has become a legal spiderweb, given the complicated state-by-state variations.
-In a recent move to further clarify the law, restaurant industry trade associations have filed a lawsuit against the U.S. Department of Labor (DOL) on behalf of restaurants and restaurant employees who share in tips and participate in tip pools.
-ORLA believes that the Department of Labor has overstepped its bounds in revising regulations on tip pooling and we are working with the National Restaurant Association and other partners to take our case to the U.S. Supreme Court in 2017.
+Tip pooling has become a legal spider web, given the complicated state-by-state variations.
+In a move to further clarify the law, restaurant industry trade associations filed a lawsuit against the U.S. Department of Labor (DOL) on behalf of restaurants and their employees who share in tips and participate in tip pools.
+ORLA believes that the DOL has overstepped its bounds in revising regulations on tip pooling and we are working with the National Restaurant Association and other partners to take our case to the U.S. Supreme Court in 2017.